Laptop-Salad/WebBuilder/docs/test plans/get_code.md

 1. When clicking "Get Code", a full sized modal pops up.
 2. The modal has code for each element.
-3. The code can be used to produce the same result as long as there are no other styling.
+3. The code can be used to produce the same result on a separate page.
+4. If page is null the element isn't included in the code.